konstantin0s/weather_app/README.md

 In the front end, react uses Material UI & animations to create a simple css design but also easy to navigate on the page.

 ## App requirements
-   1) Ubuntu OS/Mac/Linux terminal
+   1) Windows / OS/Mac/ Linux terminal
    2) Node
    3) Npm
    4) React

 NOTE: Run npm install from both folders: root folder and client folder to install all the packages.
+.env file should be created in the root folder, where the url(endpoint) should be added.
+However, the end point is not available to the public.

 ## Installing project specific dependency packages and tools:
-1. Unzip folder & cd elements_assignment folder.
+1. Unzip folder & cd weather_app folder.
 2. root folder: ~ npm install (to install middleware)
 3. ~ cd client (frontend / react)
 4. client folder: ~ npm install (install react packages)